American football on Thanksgiving: New York

 Another matchup in the city of Yonkers also took place from the mid-1920s to 1984.
 Roosevelt High School withdrew from the contest after the 1984 game, in which the team won the state title but was then upset in the Thanksgiving game.

 Pennsylvania

-Each year, Sports Radio 94 WIP hosts the Turkey Bowl, where Philadelphia area schools can enter to have their rivalry game played on Thanksgiving Day and broadcast live on the station by Joe DeCamara and Jon Ritchie, the hosts of the station's morning show.
+Each year, WIP-FM hosts the Turkey Bowl, where Philadelphia area schools can enter to have their rivalry game played on Thanksgiving Day and broadcast live on the station by Joe DeCamara and Jon Ritchie, the hosts of the station's morning show.
 The station holds a fan vote to determine which rivalry game will be played, and the winning schools receive $3,000 each for their athletic departments.